 It took us 3.5 hours to hike the Wilderness Loop trail with our kids (4 hours including breaks).
 This is a little faster than usual for a hike of this length as our kids were having so much fun, they ran a decent amount of the hike.

-Using our typical adult hiking speed, hikers without kids can expect to complete the Wilderness Trail hike in 2 – 2.5 hours.
+At our typical adult hiking pace, we’d expect hikers without kids to complete the Wilderness Loop in 2 to 2.5 hours.
 By way of comparison, the Living Desert Zoo webpage estimates the Wilderness Loop hike will take between 3-5 hours.
 Budget your time based on your capabilities.

 The Wilderness Loop Trail Location

-The Wilderness Loop Trail is within Living Desert nature preserve and can only be accessed with purchase of admission to the Living Desert Zoo.
+The Wilderness Loop Trail is within The Living Desert’s nature preserve and can only be accessed with paid admission to the zoo.
 The Palm Springs zoo has been ranked one of the top zoos in the USA.

 Visiting the Living Desert Zoo and adding on the Wilderness Loop hike is one of the best things to do in Palm Springs with kids.